-This is a health problem very similar to arthritis.
-The spinal joints (cartilaginous structures designed for weight bearing) between the vertebrae can change and degenerate over time.
+This is a health problem very similar to arthritis and may require Pocatello pain management.
+The spinal joints (cartilaginous structures designed for weight-bearing) between the vertebrae can change and degenerate over time.
 Facet joint syndrome occurs when spinal joint cartilage breaks down and becomes inflamed.

 - The spinal cord is comprised of a series of connected bones called vertebrae.
 These are moveable parts comprised of three basic sections: one large disc in the front and two joints in the back (called “facet joints”).
 This design connects the vertebrae and holds the spine firmly together while also allowing it to move, twist, and bend.

 - Each facet joint is lined with lubricated cartilage surrounded by a joint capsule.

 - The facet joints are the area where nerve roots pass from the spinal cord to the extremities.